 On occasions, a rat may curl the tail around its body, especially during the cold weather.
 This helps to keep it warm.
-It is believed the length of the tail is determined by climatic conditions of the rat’s habitat.
+It is believed the tail’s length is determined by the climatic conditions of the rat’s habitat.
 Rats in hotter regions tend to have longer tails so that they can lose heat easily.

 The tail of a rat may also be longer to increase balance in certain environments.
 A rat wraps its tail around objects when climbing.
 A longer tail is more effective and allows for a firm grip.
-There are times the rat uses its tail to lift itself and reach up to higher surfaces when searching for food.
+The rat uses its tail to lift itself and reach up to higher surfaces when searching for food.

 Are All Rats Born With Tails?

 All normal rats have tails.
 However, there are some rare cases where a rat is born without a tail.
 This is often linked to gene mutations and abnormalities.
 Some offspring born without tails only survive for a couple of days or die at birth.
 Others make it to adulthood but still face many health conditions.
 The major challenge is usually regulating their body temperature.